Don't have an account?

 Not bad for one short summer and I owe it all to my fairy godmother, Kelly Ripa.

-THINGS MY FAIRY GODMOTHER TAUGHT ME?or words of wisdom I’d like to share:
+Or words of wisdom I’d like to share:

 Take chances.
 Trust your judgment and follow your gut instinct.
 Don’t worry what other people think, but reach for your dreams in ways only your heart can dictate.